roblillack/tdoc/README.md

 ## CLI usage

-`tdoc` is the unified CLI for viewing and exporting FTML, HTML, and Markdown content.
+`tdoc` is the unified CLI for viewing and exporting FTML, HTML, Markdown, and Gemini content.
 When no input path is provided it reads from stdin.
 The output format is detected from the `--output/-o` file extension.